 P.E.T.’s Best Tips and Tricks for Photoshop Elements.
 200++ Photoshop Photo Effects.
 EmailEmail Have you ever wonder where is that photo effect tutorial you saw the other day and start searching all over the internet but couldn’t find what you saw initially?

 Honestly, i have.
 That is why i throw them all into this article instead.
 But i also use these article to gain inspiration on what to do with my photo image.
 Sometimes we are like a lost bird when it comes to creative design.
+Create a Powerful Mental Wave Explosion Effect.
 Digital camera effects from A-Z. 26 digital camera effects and techniques to help you get more creative with your DSLR.

 It’s not uncommon for amateur photographers to bring home blurry photos at the end of the day.
 Unfortunately, though, when many people see a blurry image, they think “It’s out of focus!” , which is only occasionally true.
 Without knowing exactly why an image isn’t sharp, it’s very difficult to reliably avoid the same problems in the future.
+Below, I’ve listed the four main causes of blurry photos, how to identify them, and how to avoid them.
+1. OK, lets get this out of the way.
+How Can You Tell?
+Look at the entire image and try to find an area in the background or foreground that is sharp.
 Camera Exposure: Aperture, ISO & Shutter Speed.
 A photograph's exposure determines how light or dark an image will appear when it's been captured by your camera.